Introduction

 The decrease in the electrical footprint (before being offset) relates to grid decarbonisation.
 The College is using more electricity overall through the introduction of green technologies.

-The increase in gas consumption in 2021 relates to the completion of Clare St Regis, new graduate accommodation, which replaced an older building that was demolished in 2018.
+The increase in gas consumption in 2021 is due to the completion of Clare St Regis, new graduate accommodation, which replaced an older building that was demolished in 2018.
+The significant change in waste footprint between 2022-23 and 2023-24 reflects new information about how general waste is disposed (now known to be incinerated, rather than assumed to be sent to landfill), rather than a reduction in waste.

-The 2022-23 footprint can be seen in more detail on the diagram below.
+The 2023-24 footprint can be seen in more detail on the diagrams below.
+The pre-offset electricity consumption is included in the breakdown to help assess the overall picture.

 Braeside Refurbishment (2022-23)